- Record Lectures 3 1 Quizlet

 Now we can write functions to manipulate values of this type.

-Here we determine the predecessor of a number.
-If the value of n matches Zero then we raise an exception, since zero has no predecessor in the natural numbers.
-If the value matches Succ(m) for some value m (which of course also must be of type nat), then we return m.
+then we raise an exception, since zero has no predecessor in the natural numbers.
+If the value matches Succ(m)

 Similarly we can define a function to add two numbers: (See if the students can come up with this with some coaching.)

-If you were to try evaluating add(four,four), the compiler would respond with:
+If you were to try evaluating add(four,four)

 The compiler correctly performed the addition, but it has abbreviated the output because the data structure is nested so deeply.
-To easily understand the results of our computation, we would like to convert such values to type int:
+To easily understand the results of our computation, we would like to convert such values to type int

 That was pretty easy.
-Now we can write toInt(add(four,four)) and get 8.
-How about the inverse operation?
+Now we can write toInt(add(four,four))

 To determine whether a natural number is even or odd, we can write a pair of mutually recursive functions:

-You have to use the keyword and to combine mutually recursive functions like this.
-Otherwise the compiler would flag an error when you refer to odd before it has been defined.
+to combine mutually recursive functions like this.
+Otherwise the compiler would flag an error when you refer to odd

 Finally we can define multiplication in terms of addition.
 (See if the students can figure this out.)